Speaker | Time | Text |

 But for the people who... | ||

-Unfortunately, nowadays, I find rather small amounts of true, old-time UFO research on abduction cases. | ||
+I find, unfortunately nowadays, I find rather small amounts of true old-time UFO research on abduction cases. | ||

-Almost everybody wants to have sympathy and rapport, for very good reasons, with the people who have come to them and they can't bring themselves to really do the in-depth character background check so that you could really say that you knew whether this was a true case or a wannabe case or a case that's asking something else. | ||
+Almost everybody wants to have sympathy and rapport for very good reasons with the people who have come to them, and they can't bring themselves to really do the in-depth character background checks so that you could really say that you knew whether this was a true case or a wannabe case or a case that's asking something else. | ||

-So then probably the best way to determine is to look into the alleged victim's Yes, I would at least lean towards concluding that they absolutely believe what they're saying to be true. | ||
+Yes, I would at least lean towards concluding that they absolutely believe what they're saying to be true. | ||

-If then the pattern in what they're saying seems to match other things that they would have no good reason for | ||
+If then the pattern in what they're saying seems to match other things that they would have no good reason for knowing and matching, then I would say this is very likely a good case. | ||

-How much regard do you have for aggressive hypnosis in these cases? | ||
+Doctor, how much regard do you have for regressive hypnosis in these cases? | ||

-Think the death of hypnosis is capable of being a very good tool | ||
+I think regressive hypnosis is capable of being a very good tool. | ||

 We've had some individuals who've used that, like Dick Haynes has a method of using that that I think is perfectly good. | ||

-We have a lot of different kinds of hypnotists that have used the thing with different sorts of methods and they seem to come out with the same basic patterns, so I see no reason to suspect that hypnosis is throwing the work up. | ||
+We have a lot of different kinds of hypnotists that have used the thing with different sorts of methods, and they seem to come out with the same basic pattern, so I see no reason to suspect that hypnosis is still in the workshop. | ||

-In some of your publications, you've written about something called the Wow Signal, and that intrigued me. | ||
+In some of your publications, you've written about something called the WOW signal, and that intrigued me. | ||

 I'm very much a radio person. | ||

-What is the Wow Signal? | ||
+What is the WOW signal? | ||

-Wow Signal was something that came in during a very early search for extraterrestrial intelligence by the Ohio State University Radio Telescope. | ||
+WOW signal was something that came in during a very early search for extraterrestrial intelligence by the Ohio State University Radio Telescope. | ||

 I've forgotten whether it was in the 60s or when, but it was pretty far back in time. | ||

-And they were just doing automated sky scans And, uh, one evening, uh, as the thing passed across the sky, it got a tremendous burst of energy from a first place in space. | ||
+And one, and they were just doing automated sky scans, and one evening as the thing passed across the sky, it got a tremendous burst of energy from a certain place in space. | ||

-This was not noticed until the next morning when a graduate student came in and looked at the readout and was so blown away, he wrote, wow, next to the thing. | ||
+It was not noticed until the next morning when a graduate student came in and looked at the readout and was so blown away he wrote wow next to the thing. | ||

-Alex, got it? | ||
+That's how it got it. | ||

-Of course, they went back and they re-scanned the sky in that area to try to find out what it was that gave the signal. | ||
+Of course, they went back and they rescanned the sky in that area to try to find out what it was that gave the signal. | ||

 They were never able to pick it up again. | ||